Steelo

-"Steelo" is a song by American group 702 from their first studio album No Doubt (1996).
+"Steelo" is a song by American group 702 from their first studio album, No Doubt (1996).
 It was written and produced Chad Elliott, Missy Elliott, and George Pearson, with production overseen by Chad Elliott and Pearson.
 The song contains a prominent sample from The Police's song "Voices Inside My Head", for which English musician Sting is also given songwriter credits for the use of the sample.

 Released as the first single from No Doubt on August 27, 1996, by Biv 10 Records, "Steelo" became a commercial success.
-It reached number 32 on the US Billboard Hot 100 and peaked within the top 20 on both Billboards Hot R&B/Hip-Hop Songs chart and Dance Singles Saleschart.
+It reached number 32 on the US Billboard Hot 100 and peaked within the top 20 on both Billboards Hot R&B/Hip-Hop Songs chart and Dance Singles Sales chart.
 A remix of the song was used as the theme song of American children's sitcom Cousin Skeeter.

 Writing and production

 "Steelo" was written by Chad Elliott, Missy Elliott, and George Pearson, while its procution was overseen by Chad Elliott and Pearson.
 Recording took place at The Record Plant, in Los Angeles.
 The song contains a sample from The Police's song "Voices Inside My Head" (1980).
 English musician Sting, who wrote "Voices Inside My Head", was also credited as a songwriter for "Steelo."

 The term "steelo" was defined as "a person's style."
 Although the term "steelo" had already been used by hip hop duo Mobb Deep in their song "Hit It from the Back" (1993), the popularity of "Steelo" caused the slang word to become widespread, being added to various online dictionaries under the definition "[a person's] unique style".
 Group member Meelah Williams admitted during 702's Unsung episode that she didn't understand the meaning of the word and that she would often forward people to Missy Elliott for the definition of "steelo".